acbilson/chaos-content/posts/kingdom-manifesto.md

 **Summary**

 Hindrances abound for the individual who seeks to grow in the fundamental qualities of a Christian; qualities such as obedience, humility, and compassion.
 Trauma, loneliness, spiritual attack, and a lack of self-awareness are a few reasons we don't develop deeper humility, comprehensive obedience, or genuine compassion.
-Close friendships, where individuals are welcome to encourage and confront one another from an intimate, confidential relationship, is a powerful means of character growth.
-Friendship groups, whether formally named or not, are about two to four people who move towards total commitment to one another, complete transparency, and a unified mission.
+Close friendships, where individuals are welcome to encourage and confront one another from an intimate, confidential relationship, are a powerful means of character growth.
+Friendship groups, whether formally named or not, are about two to four people who move towards a total commitment to one another, complete transparency, and a unified mission.

 **Synonyms:** &bull; micro groups &bull; accountability partners &bull; teams